15 Military Friendly Colleges in Connecticut

 97 Newberry Road, East Windsor, Connecticut 06088

-Lincoln Tech was set up in 1946 and their mission inspired by the needs of returning World War II Veterans.
-As a career training institution they also focus on hands on training and understand the challenges Military personnel and Veterans face when returning to civilian life.
+Lincoln Tech was established in 1946, driven by the needs of returning World War II Veterans.
+As a career training institution, they emphasize hands-on training and comprehend the challenges faced by Military personnel and Veterans transitioning to civilian life.

 Average Post 9/11 GI Bill Benefits Awarded